BangerTech/BambuCAM/README.md

 - [Support](#support)

 ## What is BambuCAM?
-BambuCAM is a user-friendly web application for simultaneously monitoring multiple BambuLab X1C 3D printers.
-The app allows you to organize and monitor all printer cameras in a clean interface.
+BambuCAM is a user-friendly web application for monitoring BambuLab 3D printers.
+It supports both local and cloud printers, offering enhanced video streaming through go2rtc integration and a clean, modern interface.

 ### Features
-- 🎥 Live camera feeds from multiple printers
+- 🎥 Enhanced live camera feeds with go2rtc integration
 - 🖱️ Drag & drop interface for camera arrangement
 - 🖥️ Fullscreen mode for each printer
 - ➕ Easy adding and removing of printers
-- 🔄 Automatic RTSP connection
+- 🔄 Improved stream stability and auto-reconnection
+- 🌐 Support for Bambu Cloud printers
+- 🔔 Status notifications and monitoring
+- 🚀 Optimized performance with nginx
-- 📱 Responsive design for mobile devices
+- 📱 Responsive design for all devices

 ## Installation